Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 An Introduction to Server Technology serves as the cornerstone of the digital world, powering everything from websites to applications.
 Understanding servers is essential for anyone delving into the realm of computing.
 Let’s embark on a journey to unravel the complexities of server technology and its pivotal role in modern computing.

-The Role Of Servers In Modern Computing
+The Role of Servers In Modern Computing

 Servers are the powerhouse behind the seamless experience we encounter online.
 Their primary job is to store, process, and manage data for other computers or devices connected to a network.
 Imagine a busy restaurant kitchen; servers operate similarly, constantly preparing and delivering data orders to your screen.